donalbonny/Genomics-learning-resource/Linux_command.md

 # List of helpful Linux commands to process FASTQ, FASTA files from NGS experiments
 A file storing biological sequences with extension ‘.fastq’ is a file in FASTQ format, if it is also compressed with GZIP  the suffix will be ‘.fastq.gz’

+The first thing to do is checking your FASTQ files quality ( sequencing is good quality or not) .
+How to look at the quality

 ##### 1. Compress a FASTQ file in GZIP format:

 ```gzip reads.fastq```